Gibdos/CrystalProject_Mods/mods/Home Point Teleporter/readme.md

 # ✴️ The Glyphic Relocator Crystal Project Mod ✴️

 ## Home Point Teleport Free Version
-##### ❗️ NOT RECOMMENDED FOR FIRST TIME PLAYERS ❗️
-An item that let's you **freely teleport to any home point** in the game.
+> [!CAUTION]
+> Not recommended for your first playthrough

+Adds the Glyphic Relocator and more then 120 fast travel locations to the game.

+- All home points
+- All Summoner Challenges
+- All Class Masters
+- Additional bonus locations

 You get it automatically when you start a new game or you can get it from the Nan that gave you your first map.

-This one has all home point teleport locations automatically enabled without the need for the glyphs.
+This version has all teleport locations automatically enabled without the need for the glyphs.
-You can still stumble upon the glyph items in the game, but they are not needed.

 ## Home Point Teleport

-An item that let's you **freely teleport to any home point in the game**.
+> [!NOTE]
+> Can be a nice addition, even in your first playthrough

+Adds the Glyphic Relocator and more then 120 fast travel locations to the game.

+- All home points
+- All Summoner Challenges
+- All Class Masters
+- Additional bonus locations

 You get it automatically when you start a new game or you can get it from the Nan that gave you your first map.

-This one requires you to find 30+ glyph items hidden around the world.
+This version requires you to find 30+ glyph items hidden throughout the world.
 Each glyph enables their corresponding home point(s).

 As an example: The **Capital Sequoia Glyph** unlocks the following home points in the Glyphic Relocator